Leon Gilmour

-Leon Gilmour (1907–1996) was an American artist, designer, teacher, illustrator and laborer.
-He is best known for his social realist, wood engravings featuring laborers or California landscape and nature.
+Leon Gilmour (1907–1996) was a Russian-born American visual artist, designer, teacher, illustrator, and laborer.
+He is best known for his social realist, wood engravings featuring laborers, or the California landscape and nature.
 His work is often associated with the Regionalist artists.

 Biography

-Leon Gilmour was born on 25 July 1907 in Riga, Russian Empire.
-He emigrated to the United States through Ellis Island in March 1916, at the age of nine.
-Early in his career he studied at the School of Practical Art in Boston.
+Leon Gilmour was born on July 25, 1907, in Riga, Russian Empire (now Latvia).
+He immigrated to the United States through Ellis Island in March 1916, at the age of nine.

+Early in his career he studied at the School of Practical Art in Boston (now Lesley University).
 Gilmour held a series of labor jobs in order to support himself, including working as a: construction worker in New York City, field hand in the Midwest, gold miner in Colorado, and as a truck driver in Los Angeles, California.
 In 1931, Gilmour moved to Los Angeles to attend Otis College of Art and Design and studied wood engraving with artist Paul Landacre.
 In 1933 he worked for Public Works of Art Project and later for the through the succeeding government program, the Federal Art Project (FAP).

 He taught classes at the University of Southern California and had later careers as a designer, illustrator, and art director.
 In 1951, he moved to the San Francisco Bay Area to act as art director for the H.S.
 Crocker Lithography Company.
 He was a member of the American Artist's Congress.
 Together with his wife Helen they had a son, Lawrence Gilmour.

 Death and legacy

-Leon Gilmour died on 31 March 1996 in Burlingame, California and is buried in Forest Lawn Memorial Park cemetery in Glendale, California.
+Gilmour died on March 31, 1996, in Burlingame, California.

-Gilmour is included in Edan Milton Hughes book, "Artists in California, 1786-1940".
+Gilmour is included in Edan Milton Hughes book, "Artists in California, 1786–1940".
 His son Lawrence and a grandson, Zach Gilmour, are printmakers in Northern California.